hibbertda/hibbertda.github.io/_posts/2021-05-12-azroledef-arm.md

         ]
     }
 ```
 In this example I am creating a custom role to enable global read access with a few restrictions for specific network services that where read access is not allowed.
-A full list of available Azure resource provider actions is documented on [Microsoft Docs - Azure Resource Provider Operations](az-resource-ops).
+A full list of available Azure resource provider actions is documented on [Microsoft Docs - Azure Resource Provider Operations][az-resource-ops].

 ## Deployment